KoenZomers/OneDriveAPI/README.md

 ## Version History

+1.6.3.0 - August 11, 2016

+- Fixed a bug with the Delete method throwing an exception

 1.6.2.0 - August 11, 2016

 - Added additional API functions for getting content from linked folders on other OneDrives (GetItemById and OneDriveRemoteItem entity)